Fabulously-Optimized/vanilla-installer-python/installation.md

 Because of Linux having many different package managers, we've decided to make the way to install on Linux via `pip`, or building from source using `python` and `poetry`, which isn't covered here.

-1. Install Python 3.8 or higher (3.11 recommended) from your package manager - for example `sudo apt install python3` or `sudo pacman -S python3` or `sudo dnf install python3`
+1. Install Python 3.8 or higher (3.11 recommended) from your package manager using one of the following examples:
+   - Ubuntu: `sudo apt install python3`
+   - Arch Linux: `sudo pacman -S python3`
+   - Fedora: `sudo dnf install python3`

 2. Run `pip3 install vanilla-installer[gui]`.
 3. Then you can run `vanilla-installer-gui` to launch the program.
 If you have issues, try `python3 -m vanilla_installer gui`.